KokuiAgbenu/create-virtual-machines/README.md

 </p>

 <p>
-When connected to VM1, download Wireshark to use as a packet analyser to observe the pings between VM1 and VM2.
+When connected to VM1, download Wireshark which is a packet analyser that will be used to observe the pings between VM1 and VM2.
 </p>
 <br />